SVarM: Linear Support Varifold Machines for Classification and Regression on Geometric Data: Introduction

-In this work, we introduce a shape learning framework based on a different construction than aforementioned references.
-The main idea is to leverage the concept of \textit{varifolds} from geometric measure theory \cite{Almgren66,Allard72} along with the natural representation of a shape $q \in \mathcal{S}$---such as a curve or a surface in $\R^n$---as its corresponding varifold $\mu_q \in \mathcal{V}$.
+In contrast with many works in geometric deep learning that focus on developing neural network architectures (in particular convolutional models) defined directly on e.g. surface meshes \cite{kostrikov2018surface,jiang2019semi,hanocka2019meshcnn}, the approach we propose in this paper instead relies on the embedding of shapes into a certain measure space.
+Specifically, our learning framework leverages the concept of \textit{varifolds} from geometric measure theory \cite{Almgren66,Allard72} along with the natural representation of a shape $q \in \mathcal{S}$---such as a curve or a surface in $\R^n$---as its corresponding varifold $\mu_q \in \mathcal{V}$.
 The mapping $q\mapsto \mu_q$ is invariant under reparameterization, thereby providing a (nonlinear) embedding of the shape space $\mathcal{S}$ into $\mathcal{V}$, the space of measures on $\R^n \times S^{n-1}$.
 This enables us to instead build the learning framework on the space of varifolds by exploiting the duality of these measures with test functions.
-We here simply propose to rely on linear (or affine) forms of $\mathcal{V}$ of the form $\langle \mu, h\rangle$, where $h \in C_0(\R^n \times S^{n-1})$ is a trainable test function.
+We here simply propose to rely on affine functions of $\mathcal{V}$ of the form $\langle \mu, h\rangle + \beta$, where $h \in C_0(\R^n \times S^{n-1})$ is a trainable test function and $\beta \in \R$ a trainable bias.
 Due to its analogy with support vector machines (but here considered in the infinite-dimensional varifold space), we coin our model \textbf{S}upport \textbf{Var}ifold \textbf{M}achines (SVarM) and derive formulations of the shape regression and classification problems based on this setting.
-Importantly, this approach allows for a principled handling of complex shapes without requiring prior regularization or registration.
+This overall idea also shares certain similarities with recent works such as \cite{bhadra2025scalar} which introduces a regression model for function data based on the square root velocity function (SRVF) representation.
+Our use of varifolds provides, arguably, a more convenient setting when dealing with geometric instead of functional data.
+Importantly, our approach allows for a principled handling of complex shapes without requiring prior regularization or registration.
 Additionally, by focusing on approximating continuous functions in a low-dimensional space, the model remains lightweight, requiring significantly fewer trainable parameters than traditional models operating on raw geometric data as inputs.

 The presentation and contributions of the paper are organized into three main sections.
 Section \ref{sec:maths_foundations} introduces the mathematical settings of shape spaces and of varifolds.
 We then proceed by deriving a few theoretical results related to the approximation properties of SVarM for regression and classification as well as its stability with respect to geometric perturbations.
 Section \ref{sec:netw_architecture} details our proposed neural network architecture, which approximates the trainable test function $h$ of the model.
 Finally, Section \ref{sec:numerical} demonstrates the practical effectiveness of the approach on various regression and classification problems for real surface and shape graph datasets.